TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

     Structures:
 ·Cave Cavities are now optimized even more and looks better too!
-·Added Mushroom temples to spawn in Mushroom biome!
+·Added Mushroom temples to spawn in Mushroom biomes!
 They have a secret hidden in them...
+·Added Ice Spike temples to spawn in Ice Spike biomes!
+Check them out for good loot and some hidden stuff!
 ·Fixed bug where Hanging Ruins ceiling can be exposed on 1 block thick floating ledges.

     Biomes: